Frequently Asked Questions (FAQ)

 In trying to keep our prices low, we have to take into account the varying amounts of rental we pay in different locations, and any overtime we pay our professional staff for unsociable hours.

-In general, prices range from £50 for one ear during normal hours, to £80 for both ears outside of normal hours, and £95 for an urgent appointment.
-You can see all of our prices on our microsuction prices page.
+In general, prices range from £80 for one ear during normal hours, to £125 for both ears outside of normal hours.
+You can see all of our prices when you book online.

 Is Microsuction Completely Safe?